Earth Molded Concrete Sculpture:

 (Click here to see my FC house addition work in the 1970's).

-My earliest cement work used laboriously tied mesh in ferrocement (FC) .
+My earliest cement work used laboriously tied mesh in ferrocement (FC).
 I also did furnace and foundation work with wooden forms and other mold materials.
 Casting cement in reusable molds began to feel creatively restrictive to me.
-Too much bother in clean up, to store and to maintain.
+Too much wear, tear and clean up, storage space and work effort to maintain.
+Factory-perfect mass production as a model tp follow was not appealing.
 Rather than repeated productions from the same identical form, the idea of sculpting recyclable forms began to appeal to me.
 The shapes could vary in countless ways which also appealed to buyers.
 Also the earthy texture on product surfaces appealed to me, since it is simple to do and also gives an antique quality agreeable with stone.
-Late in the 1970s, I found that simple birdbaths, taking few minutes to produce, could easily sell with a good profit.
+Late in the 1970s, I found that simple birdbaths, taking few minutes to produce, did look good and unique and could easily sell with a reasonable profit.
 The maintenance of a molding bed was so simple: organizationally, aesthetically and ecologically.
-More time was available for true needs and less was required for totalitarian commercialism.
+More time was available for truer interests and needs.
+Also, world consciousness was beginning to question the validity of totalitarian commercialism.

 Slurry And Sand Trick